slsa-framework/slsa-github-generator/README.md

 Below we describe the various builders and generators in this repository.
 They let you build and / or generate non-forgeable provenance using a trusted / isolated re-usable workflow.
 You can read up on the design in our [technical design document](#technical-design).

-**Note**: At present the GitHub Actions provided in this repository as builders and generators **MUST** be referenced by tag in order for the `slsa-verifier` to be able to verify the ref of the trusted builder/generator's reusable workflow.
+**Note**: At present the GitHub Actions provided in this repository as builders and generators **MUST** be referenced by a tag that correpsonds to a semantic version of the form `vX.Y.Z`.
+The build will fail if you reference it via a shorter tag like `vX.Y` or `vX` or if you reference it by a tag of a different form (e.g., `@main`).

 ### Builders